 I have found that 315°F in my oven gives the results I want and the clay does not burn.
 It does, however, smoke just a bit so I always bake the clay covered in a foil pan and open the pan outside.
 Pardo clay contains beeswax and I believe that baking at the higher temperatures liquefies the beeswax, driving it out of the clay.
 So when I bake at this temperature, there is always a waxy residue on the surface that I must rub off.
 I should add a disclaimer here, though.
 If your oven (or mine) isn’t accurate, then your results will be quite different.
 This is so close to the burning point of this clay that you really need to experiment in your own oven before you commit to making a project.
-And remember that burning polymer clay does release toxic fumes, so please use caution and your own judgement.
-A reader on my Facebook page suggested that it’s a good idea to get an oven thermometer so that you know exactly what temperature your oven is running at.
+And remember that burning polymer clay does release irritating fumes, so please use caution and your own judgement.
+It’s a good idea to get an oven thermometer so that you know exactly what temperature your oven is running at.
 I have seen these for sale at many grocery stores (in the cooking implements section) and definitely in WalMart.
-Thanks for the reminder, Rona!

 Getting Pardo Professional Art Clay

 Pardo Translucent polymer clay used to be fairly difficult to find, but that has all changed now and there are many distributors in both the US and around the world.
 Refer to my more recent post “Where to Buy Pardo Translucent Art Clay.”

 Shelf Life of Pardo Art Clay